opensensorhub/osh-docs/docs/dev/dev-guide.md

 Then import each repository as a Gradle project using the following steps:

-  * In the Package Explorer, right click and select "Import" from the popup menu
+  * In the **Package Explorer**, right click and select "Import" from the popup menu
   * Open the "Gradle" category, select "Existing Gradle Project" and click "Next"
   * Click "Next" on the wizard welcome page
   * Set the "Project root directory" by browsing to the location of your local clone of the repository
   * Click "Finish"
-  * All projects should be imported successfully and visible in the "Package Explorer".
+  * All projects should be imported successfully and visible in the Package Explorer.
 Everything should compile without error.

 Since OSH consists of many modules, each of which will become a separate Eclipse project, we recommend that you group projects into Working Sets (for example, one working set per repo)